tband/linux-employ/README.md

 ## Boot Options: EFI vs. BIOS
 Both EFI and BIOS boot options are supported, but EFI boot tends to be a bit slower.
 ## Internet access
-The 192.168.5.1/24 network does not provide internet.
+The 192.168.5.1/24 network does not provide internet unless specifically enabled.
-This is done such that the Mint installation speeds up.
-This setup is suited for repair cafes that do not have unlimited free internet access.<br/>
+This is done such that the Mint installation can be done from repair cafe locations that do not have unlimited internet access.<br/>
 There is one exception and that is http://191.168.1.5 .<br/>
 You can store a copy of a website under /var/www/html to create a working site at for instance "http://191.168.1.5/Linux_Repair_Café_geeft_laptops_een_langer_leven.html"